Return

 2607

 II.
-Linguistic data
+Linguistic Data

-1. Position in the genealogical classification of world languages
+1. Position in the Genealogical Classification of World Languages

+Based on the genealogical classification, Chukchi traditionally belongs to the Chukotko-Kamchatkan language family, which usually also includes Koryak, Alyutor, Kerect (extinct), and Itelmens.
 The first researcher of the Chukchi language V. Bogoraz was the first to suggest uniting Chukchi, Koryak, and Itelmens into a single Luoravetan family.
 In his analysis of Luoravetan languages in general, Bogoraz mentioned the dialectical diversity of Koryak and the relative homogeneity of Chukchi.
 In 1958, P. Skorik introduced a new name — Chukotko-Kamchatkan languages.
 This group (or family, nowadays) includes five languages: Chukchi, Koryak, Kerek, Alyutor, and Itelmens.

 2. Dialects